Ever wondered about the money that’s stashed away in your various pension pots? We wouldn’t be surprised.

 To refresh, everyone in the UK will have access to the new State Pension if they have paid National Insurance (NI) contributions for at least 10 years (or were getting NI credits for the same amount of time due to illness).1

 The age that you can withdraw a State Pension depends on when you were born and is always under review – meaning it could change in future.
-At the moment, though, State Pension age is 66 for men and women.
-This is set to rise to age 67 by 2028.2 If you’re unsure when you’ll be entitled to yours, you can use the government’s State Pension age calculator to check.
+If you’re unsure when you’ll be entitled to yours, you can use the government’s State Pension age calculator to check.

 It’s important to note that it won’t be paid to you automatically.
 Instead, you’ll receive a letter a few months before you reach State Pension age inviting you to claim your pension.
 For this reason, you might want to check what age you can get your State Pension.